MrithulM/HyperLedgerFabric-HLF/README.md

    Install the latest version of <a href="https://docs.docker.com/get-docker/" target="blank">Docker Desktop</a> , if it is not already installed.

    <h3>WSL2 (Windows Subsytem for Linux 2)</h3>
    Install a Linux distribution such as Ubuntu-20.04 and make sure it’s set to using version 2 of WSL.
-Refer to <a href="https://learn.microsoft.com/en-us/windows/wsl/install" target="blank">Install WSL</a> for more information.
+Refer to <a href="https://learn.microsoft.com/en-us/windows/wsl/install" target="blank">Install WSL</a> for more information.<br/><br/>

+   >
+   >**_NOTE 📝_**
+   ><h4> Challenges faced during installation </h4>
+   >
+   > * WSL has to be of version 2 instead of version 1 to support Docker desktop integration.
+Hence, if the system has WSL1 installed it has to be upgraded to WSL2.
+To upgrade, the upgrade the user needs to download the latest WSL 2 kernel update package and enable it through PowerShell or CMD.
+   > ```$ wsl --set-version <distro-name> 2``` replacing <distro name> with the name of the Linux distribution that you want to update.
+For example, wsl --set-version Ubuntu-20.04 2 will set your Ubuntu 20.04 distribution to use WSL 2.